-Building envelope forms the boundaries between building interiors and exteriors.
+The building envelope forms the boundary between building interiors and exteriors.
 Usually, the building envelope consists of walls, floor, roof, windows and doors.
-Building structure can also consist of e.g. atrias.
-For energy efficiency in buildings, the envelope plays an important role e.g. for heat losses and moisture transfer.
-Building envelope inside the building is in touch with inside conditions (temperature, moisture, pressure etc.) and outside the envelope is exposed to outside conditions (solar radiation, wind, rain, low temperature etc.), so identifying these factors is essential to take in to account when designing energy an efficient building envelope.
+The building structure can also consist of atria.
+For energy efficiency in buildings, the envelope plays an important role in terms of for heat losses and moisture transfer.
+The building envelope inside the building is in touch with indoor conditions (temperature, moisture, pressure etc.) and outside the envelope is exposed to outdoor conditions (solar radiation, wind, rain, low temperature etc.), so identifying these factors is essential to take in to account when designing an EeB envelope.
 When it comes to heat losses, one has to remember that heat can be lost through convection and radiation, not only conduction.
-(Hagentoft, 2001)

-At first, heat losses through building envelope can be prevented by using adequate insulation, where the most important factors are U-value of building structure, the total area of building envelope and temperature differences between building interiors and exteriors.
-Secondly, air leakages through building envelope can contribute significantly to heat losses and indoor air quality of the building.
+(Hagentoft 2001) Heat losses through the building envelope can be prevented by using adequate insulation, where the most important factors are the Uvalue of building structure, the total area of building envelope and temperature differences between building interiors and exteriors.
+Also air leakages through the building envelope can significantly contribute to heat losses and the indoor air quality of the building.